egrzeszczak/egrzeszczak/README.md

 I've graduated from Lublin Univertisty of Technology with a B. Eng. in Computer Science
 <br/>
-Currently on my way to get MSc in Cybersecurity.
+Currently on my way to get M.Sc. in Cybersecurity.
 <br />

 Interested in these technologies: